 WEDDIN MOUNTAINS NATIONAL PARK – ORANGE REGION

-The Weddin mountains are a crescent shaped formation that rise more than 400 metres above the surrounding plains.
+The Weddin mountains are a crescent-shaped formation that rises more than 400 metres above the surrounding plains.
 Almost all of the range is covered by the Weddin Mountains National Park.

 For more information contact:

 Ph 02 6851 4429